X

 5. What does Kamon mean to Samurai?

 Samurai clans were armed groups entrusted by the imperial court to settle disputes.
 Samurai Kamon has roughly three types.
-One is the shobu (warrior) crest which symbolizes strength and samurai character.
-The second is the religious crest which was derived from a specific faith.
-And the third is the auspicious crest, which carries good fortune.
+One is the shobu (warrior) crest, which symbolizes strength and samurai character.
+The second is the religious crest, which was derived from a specific faith.
+The third is the auspicious crest, which carries good fortune.

 The family crest/Kamon is a unique symbol that clearly indicates one’s origin, symbolizes status and honor, and contains a prayer for survival and continued prosperity for one’s descendants.